-If you want to venture to the frontier of contemporary luxe cooking—and if money is no object—dinner here is a must.
+If you want to venture to the frontier of contemporary cooking—and if money is no object—dinner here is a must.
 Chef Pierre Gagnaire's work is at once intellectual and poetic, often blending three or four unexpected tastes and textures in a single dish.
-Just taking in the menu requires concentration (ask the waiters for help), so complex are the multiline descriptions about the dishes' six or seven ingredients.
+Just taking in the menu requires concentration (ask the waiters for help), so complex are the multiline descriptions about each dish's six or seven ingredients.
 The Grand Dessert, a seven-dessert marathon, will leave you breathless, though it's not as overwhelming as it sounds.
 The businesslike gray-and-wood dining room feels refreshingly informal, especially at lunch, but it also lacks the grandeur expected at this level.
 The uninspiring prix-fixe lunch (€115) and occasional ill-judged dishes (Gagnaire is a big risk taker, but also one of France's top chefs) linger as drawbacks, and prices keep shooting skyward, so Pierre Gagnaire is an experience best saved for the financial elite.